MicrosoftDocs/appcenter-docs/docs/sdk/distribute/ios.md

 MSAppCenter.start("{Your App Secret}", withServices: [MSDistribute.self])
 ```

 Make sure you have replaced `{Your App Secret}` in the code sample above with your App Secret.
-Please also check out the [Get started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.
+Also check out the [Get started](~/sdk/getting-started/ios.md) section if you haven't configured the SDK in your application.

 #### 2.3 Modify the project's **Info.plist**